What is enterprise sales, and why should it matter to you?

 By demonstrating flexibility and openness to compromise, you can create an atmosphere of collaboration rather than conflict.

-This is the groundwork for successful implementation and onboarding processes that will be discussed in the subsequent section about implementation and onboarding.
+This is the groundwork for successful implementation and customer onboarding processes that will be discussed in the subsequent section about implementation and onboarding.

 Implementation and Onboarding